populationgenomics/production-pipelines/gatk_sv/README.md

 ## Usage

-To run the workflow, run the `gatk_sv.py` script, and pass the following TOML configs directly as command line arguments.
+To launch the workflow, run the `gatk_sv.py` script, and pass the following TOML configs directly as command line arguments.
 Replace `acute-care-test.toml` with another config if you want to process a different dataset.

 ```bash
 python gatk_sv.py \